sunnywong314/sunnywong314.github.io/_pages/SNIa.md

 ## Type Ia Supernovae

 Type Ia supernovae are some of the most energetic explosions in the Universe.
-We believe that type Ia supernovae come from thermonuclear explosions of carbon-oxygen white dwarfs, aided by mass transfer from a binary companion (though binary interaction itself is also debated).
+They originate from thermonuclear explosions of carbon-oxygen white dwarfs, aided by mass transfer from a binary companion (though binary interaction itself is also debated).
 Nevertheless, it has long been debated how the thermonuclear explosion happens, and what the nature of the binary companion is.

-## Helium Star Companions / Chandrasekhar Mass Scenario
+## Helium Star Companions (Chandrasekhar Mass Scenario)

-In the Chandrasekhar mass scenario, a white dwarf accretes material from a non-degenerate companion star and explodes via core carbon ignition when it reaches the Chandrasekhar mass.
+In the Chandrasekhar mass scenario, a carbon-oxygen white dwarf accretes material from a non-degenerate companion star and explodes via core carbon ignition when it reaches the Chandrasekhar mass.

-In this paper, we investigate the parameter space of white dwarfs accreting from non-degenerate helium star companions.
+In this paper, we investigate the parameter space of white dwarfs accreting from non-degenerate, 1-2 solar-mass helium star companions.
+Previous studies assumed that if the accreting white dwarf reaches Chandrasekhar mass, it will undergo core carbon ignition.
+We account for the possibility that an **off-center carbon ignition** could occur and convert the white dwarf into an **oxygen-neon white dwarf**.
+It could then undergo accretion-induced collapse and form a neutron star when reaching Chandrasekhar mass.

+## Helium White Dwarf Companions (sub-Chandrasekhar Mass Scenario)